apache/incubator-gluten/README.md

 * Columnar shuffle is used to shuffle columnar data directly.
 The shuffle service still reuses the one in Spark core.
 The exchange operator is reimplemented to support columnar data format
 * For unsupported operators or functions Gluten fallback the operator to Vanilla Spark.
 There are C2R and R2C converter to convert the columnar data and Spark's internal row data.
 Both C2R and R2C are implemented natively as well
 * Metrics are very important to get insight of Spark's execution, identify the issues or bottlenecks.
 Gluten collects the metrics from native library and shows in Spark UI.
 * Shim layer is used to support multiple releases of Spark.
-Gluten only plans to support the latest 2-3 spark stable releases, with no plans to add support on older spark releases.
-Current support is on Spark 3.2 and Spark 3.3.
+Gluten only plans to support the latest 2-3 spark stable releases, with no plans to support older spark releases.
+Currently, only Spark-3.2 & Spark-3.3 are supported.

 # 3 Usage